abinit/abinit/doc/tutorial/lruj.md

 Here, ujdet lists out the perturbation strengths and their corresponding unscreened and screened occupations.
 (When calculating the Hund's J, <code>Occupations</code> will be replaced by
-<code>Magnetizations.</code>) From here, the scalar response functions $\chi$ and $\chi_0$ are
+<code>Magnetizations</code>, and <code>alpha</code> will be replaced by <code>beta</code>.)
+From
-printed out, followed by the scalar definition of U in units of eV.
+here, the scalar response functions $\chi$ and $\chi_0$ are printed out, followed by the scalar definition of U in units of eV.
 By scalar, we mean that the response functions are treated as scalars, and thus the U printed here is informed only by the occupational responses on the perturbed atom.

 The lines starting with URES, by contrast, report the U as a function of its inverted (and charge bath augmented) response matrices: